Dasian/dasian.github.io/_posts/2024-06-02-rop-emporium-callme-x86.md

 callme_two(0xdeadbeef, 0xcafebabe, 0xd00df00d);
 callme_three(0xdeadbeef, 0xcafebabe, 0xd00df00d);
 ```

+> This is what a hint will look like!
+{: .prompt-tip }

 ## Exploit Crafting
 The offset for `x86` challenges will be `44 bytes`.
 If